PrasuHirapara/Java/Spring/Spring Core/src/main/java/Bean/info.md

 Beans form the backbone of any Spring-based application and represent the application objects.

 ### What is a Bean?
-A bean is a Java object that is managed by the Spring container.
+A bean is a Java object managed by the Spring container.
 Beans are created, configured, and managed within the container and are defined in Spring configuration files (XML, Java-based, or annotations).

 ### Bean Scope
 1. **Singleton** (Default): Only one instance of the bean is created per Spring container.